NewDark90/privacy-coins-2021/post/main.md

 *First*, I'm only going to be looking at coins, not tokens.

 *Second*, there are varying degrees of how private a coin is.
 Some may draw the line on what "is" and "is not" a privacy coin based on different criteria.
 The bar that I will use for this list is going to be fairly simple and as reasonably inclusive as I can be.
 To be a privacy coin here, you need to at least do better than what you can do with Bitcoin.
 With Bitcoin, you can optionally perform a coinjoin for transactions.
 If your coin has Opt-In security features, it has to be better than a coinjoin.
 If the security feature IS a coinjoin, it must at least be the default.
-Simple enough?
+Having some network security bells and whistles to keep your IP private is nice, but also not enough to make the cut.

 *Third*, I haven't checked every coin in existence.
 I've found 3 lists of coins I'm working off of here, with a 4th I found later as another sanity check.
 [Coin Market Cap Api \(filtering by tags\)](https://pro-api.coinmarketcap.com/v1/cryptocurrency/listings/latest?start=1&limit=5000&cryptocurrency_type=coins), [Cryptoslate](https://cryptoslate.com/cryptos/privacy/), [Coinlore](https://www.coinlore.com/privacy-coins), [CoinGecko](https://www.coingecko.com/en/categories/privacy-coins)